 We sought out and eventually discovered an employee knowledge platform that aligned with the organizational vision.
 The platform’s methodology, which was rooted in brain science principles, and its use of gamification techniques to keep associates interested, succeeded in building employee expertise over time.
 Since implementing the platform, we’ve reduced safety claims by 41 percent and saved $2.2 million per year, which is a $10 million savings overall.

-Here are four things I’ve learned over the course of transforming the way Bloomingdale’s approaches LP and safety training:
+Here are four things I’ve learned over the course of transforming the way Bloomingdale’s approaches safety and retail loss prevention training:

 Today’s retail workforce is tech savvy and accustomed to accessing small pieces of information instantly.
 Retailers can appeal to these preferences by delivering training in small bursts in a way that is entertaining, personalized, and gamified.
 Learning becomes more exciting and interactive and, by integrating friendly competitive aspects through leaderboards, points, and rewards, this further fuels motivation.
 At Bloomingdale’s, we often hit training participation rates above 95 percent on the platform.